 - Implementing schema markup helps search engines better understand your content and can lead to enhanced search results, such as rich snippets.

-- Prevent duplicate content issues by specifying canonical URLs, ensuring search engines prioritize the correct page versions.
+- Prevent duplicate content issues by specifying canonical URL, ensuring search engines prioritize the correct page versions.

 - With Google’s shift to mobile-first indexing, ensuring your site performs well on mobile is not optional.